romana/romana/romana_setup.md

 ### Name

 A name for the installation environment can be specified using the `-n` or `--name` option.
-The name must contain only ASCII letters and digits, and start with letter.
+The name must contain only ASCII letters and digits, and start with a letter.

 If not specified, the value of `$USER` is used.
 You should specify this option if you: